For years, Facebook has “reigned supreme” as the top social media advertising platform, and for good reason.

 Between retargeting and lookalike audiences, the custom audiences are really where it’s at.

-And we cover all of these targeting options in our Facebook ads targeting post.
+And we cover all of these targeting options in our complete guide on using Facebook ads targeting post.

 But the other thing is that Facebook offers tons of campaign objectives to choose from as well.